-For MySQL Enterprise Backup 8.0.20 and later: Table-Level Recovery (TLR) allows selected tables (or schemas) to be restored from a backup (be it a full backup, a partial backup, or a backup created using transportable tablespaces (TTS)) using the --include-tables and --exclude-tables options.
+Table-Level Recovery (TLR) allows selected tables (or schemas) to be restored from a backup (be it a full backup, a partial backup, or a backup created using transportable tablespaces (TTS)) using the -include-tables and --exclude-tables options.
 The feature is also known as partial restore in this manual.
 Here are some general requirements for performing a TLR or partial restore:

-- The destination server must be running. - The required parameters for connecting to the server (port number, socket name, etc.) are provided as command-line options for mysqlbackup, or are specified in the [client] section of a defaults file. - The destination server must be using the same page size that was used on the server on which the backup was made. - The innodb_file_per_table option must be enabled on the destination server. - For non-TTS backups: The tables being restored must already exist on the destination server, in the same table definition. - For TTS backups: The tables being restored must not already exist on the destination server. - While it is not necessary to specify the --datadir option when partially restoring a backup, if the option is specified, its value must match that of the target server, or the restore operation will fail (when restoring a TTS backup with release 8.0.16 or earlier, the --datadir option is required).
+- The destination server must be running. - The required parameters for connecting to the server (port number, socket name, etc.) are provided as command-line options for mysqlbackup, or are specified in the [client] section of a defaults file. - The destination server must be using the same page size that was used on the server on which the backup was made. - The innodb\file\per\table option must be enabled on the destination server. - For non-TTS backups: The tables being restored must already exist on the destination server, in the same table definition. - For TTS backups: The tables being restored must not already exist on the destination server. - While it is not necessary to specify the --datadir option when partially restoring a backup, if the option is specified, its value must match that of the target server, or the restore operation will fail .